Reference Counted Class Objects

 and destruction of the object.

-If the object only needs to free this
+If the object only needs to free this (and no other owned resources),

 the typechecking ensured by the compiler is enough to verify safety